 Who we are

-“establish effective liaison between all persons interested in any aspect of fresh and brackish water research in New Zealand, and to encourage and promote these interests”
+“To establish effective liaison between all persons interested in any aspect of fresh and brackish water research and management in Aotearoa New Zealand, and to encourage and promote these interests, new knowledge and research.

 The society achieves this by: